Would you like to gain leadership and project management experience, and enhance your skills?

 1. Take a look at the Project Leader Roles.
 Identify which role(s) you are interested in, remembering that priority is given to a project's current volunteers.
 Make sure you understand what commitment the role requires, and that you are able to undertake this.
 The time commitment is often significantly more than for a project volunteer, as you will be responsible for planning, preparation, evaluation and handover in addition to delivering project activities.

 2. Complete an application form.
-Once you've decided you want to apply, you will need to complete an application form outlining your motivations and ideas for the role and email to volunteers at warwick dot ac dot uk
+Once you've decided you want to apply, you will need to complete an application form outlining your motivations and ideas for the role.
+The deadline to submit application forms is 2021 TBC, please email firstname.lastname@example.org

 3. Interviews.
 Project Leader positions are popular, and there may be more people interested in a role than positions available.
 Application forms and interviews are used to select Project Leaders.